MONICA-Project/monica-project.github.io/contents/_sections/gost_retrieval.md

 ---
 layout: default
-name: OGC Historical Data Retrieval & Visualizations
+name: OGC Historical Data Retrieval & Visualizations  <!--- This is required for the page to come in the side pane --->
 ---

 # OGC Historical Data Retrieval & Visualizations